-Article 2.6 Rounding off grades
+Article 2.5 Rounding off grades

-- 1. In appropriate cases, grades are rounded off as follows, unless stated otherwise: a grade of '.50' or more is rounded up, and a grade of less than '.50' will be rounded down. - 2.
-If the grade for an exam is calculated by combining grades for different components of the exam, the grades of the different components should not be rounded off, before the overall grade has been calculated.
-A partial grade may only have one decimal place. - 3.
-The final grade for the thesis will not be rounded off.
+- 1. Final grades are rounded off to one decimal place. - 2.
+If the grade for an exam is calculated by combining grades for different components of the exam, these partial grades may have a maximum of one decimal place.
+Partial grades are truncated, for example a 5.475 becomes a 5.4. - 3.
+The final grade for the thesis will be rounded off to one decimal place.